 What you are about to read is my story on how I invested a lump sum of money ($108,760 dollars and 2 cents!) in the stock market.
 I started this portfolio from scratch in September 2017.
 You can read my monthly update here.
 My goal is to share my story and tell you how I managed to invest in this crazy market.
 Waiting is not an option.
 Investing today is the best decision you will ever make.

 The arrival of a Lump Sum of money would likely create mixed emotions.
-It could come from a former employer pension plan, an inheritance, the sell of a property or a business, or simply because you have been sitting on the market sideline for a while and you are now ready to invest.
+It could come from a former employer’s pension plan, an inheritance, the sale of a property or a business, or simply because you have been sitting on the market sideline for a while and you are now ready to invest.
 In any case, receiving an amount over $100,000 is quite exciting.
-You picture several projects and a world of possibilities open-up.
+You picture several projects and a world of possibilities open up.
 Unfortunately, the sudden arrival of a Lump Sum of money comes with it loads of concerns.
 Today, I’m going to answer a crucial question:

 How to Invest a Lump Sum of Money?

 Less than 30 days to invest $76,000